kaynert/-Sign-Up-Service-with-AWS/README.md

 4. Monitoring and Logging: Enable CloudWatch logs and metrics to monitor and detect any unauthorized access attempts or suspicious activity.

 # Project Timeline
- Week 1: Requirement gathering and architecture design.
- Week 2: Setup and configuration of AWS services (DynamoDB, SES, CloudWatch).
+ ### Week 1: Requirement gathering and architecture design, Setup and configuration of AWS services (DynamoDB, SES, CloudWatch).
- Week 3: Development of the web app and Lambda functions for adding new records and sending notifications.
- Week 4: Integration testing and security enhancements (authentication, encryption, logging).
+ ### Week 2: Development of the web app and Lambda functions for adding new records and sending notifications, Integration testing and security enhancements (authentication, encryption, logging).
- Week 5: Performance testing and optimization.
- Week 6: Deployment to production environment and final testing.
+ ### Week 3: Performance testing and optimization, Deployment to production environment and final testing.
- Week 7: Monitoring and fine-tuning based on real-world usage.
- Week 8: Documentation and presentation preparation for Mr. Whyte to present to the CEO.
+ ### Week 4: Monitoring and fine-tuning based on real-world usage, Documentation and presentation preparation for Mr. Whyte to present to the CEO.

 # Running the app with Docker
 1. Pull image from docker hub : docker pull kofihervie/finalapp